JonathanMEdwards/subtext10/doc/language.md

 check selected() =? 'foobar'
 ```

-Another useful matching function is `match-number?` which matches a numeric string and returns its numeric value as an extra result `number`.
+Another useful matching function is `match-number?` which matches a numeric text and returns its numeric value as an extra result `number`.
 For example:
 ```Txt
 '123foo' match-number?()
 check after() =? 'foo'